New Deal: First New Deal (1933–1934)

-Roosevelt entered office with clear ideas for policies to address the Great Depression, though he remained open to experimentation as his presidency began implementing these.
+Roosevelt entered office with clear ideas for policies to address the Great Depression, though he remained open to experimentation as his presidency began implementing them.
 Among Roosevelt's more famous advisers was an informal "Brain Trust", a group that tended to view pragmatic government intervention in the economy positively.
 His choice for Secretary of Labor, Frances Perkins, greatly influenced his initiatives.
 Her list of what her priorities would be if she took the job illustrates: "a forty-hour workweek, a minimum wage, worker's compensation, unemployment compensation, a federal law banning child labor, direct federal aid for unemployment relief, Social Security, a revitalized public employment service and health insurance".

 The New Deal policies drew from many different ideas proposed earlier in the 20th century.
 Assistant Attorney General Thurman Arnold led efforts that hearkened back to an anti-monopoly tradition rooted in American politics by figures such as Andrew Jackson and Thomas Jefferson.
 Supreme Court Justice Louis Brandeis, an influential adviser to many New Dealers, argued that "bigness" (referring, presumably, to corporations) was a negative economic force, producing waste and inefficiency.
 Other leaders such as Hugh S. Johnson of the NRA took ideas from the Woodrow Wilson Administration, advocating techniques used to mobilize the economy for World War I. They brought ideas and experience from the government controls and spending of 1917–1918.
 Other New Deal planners revived experiments suggested in the 1920s, such as the TVA.
 The "First New Deal" (1933–1934) encompassed the proposals offered by a wide spectrum of groups (not included was the Socialist Party, whose influence was all but destroyed).
 This first phase of the New Deal was also characterized by fiscal conservatism (see Economy Act, below) and experimentation with several different, sometimes contradictory, cures for economic ills.

 Roosevelt created dozens of new agencies.
 They are traditionally and typically known to Americans by their alphabetical initials.

+U.S. Vice President John Nance Garner would have a very prominent role in shaping the president's policies, with Roosevelt using Garner's knowledge and experience to pilot New Deal legislation through Congress.
+In 1933 alone, U.S. Senate Majority Leader Joseph T. Robinson would also propel legislation through the U.S. Senate.